 Firstly, hook your bras closed so they don’t snag on other items.
 Put your bras in a mesh lingerie bag to protect them, and make sure to wash on a gentle cool wash.
 The good news is that our Soak wash is also perfect for machine-washing your bras, so be sure to add some of that to the drum for an eco-friendly, wonderfully scented wash cycle.

 While it’s always tempting to speed up the drying process with a tumble dryer, we really recommend not doing this.
-The heat is not good for your clothes in general, and it’s particularly true for bras - the heat can break down the elastic, reducing their lifespan.
+The heat is not good for your clothes in general, and it’s particularly true for bras - the heat can break down the elastic and even shrink the sizing, reducing their ability to fit and reducing their lifespan.
 All you need to do is lie the bras on a towel to remove the excess water before hanging up to dry fully.

 To summarise, here’s our guide to washing your bra: